Your Guide to Using In-Person Conferences for Virtual Events

 Targeted landing pages.
 Targeted landing pages provide attendees with a quick, concise overview of your presence at an event, along with any relevant handouts or materials.
 You can also use these pages to stream a webinar or a recording of the in-person event, as well as putting attendees directly in touch with presenters and SDRs via engagement tools like CTAs and virtual business cards.

 Content hubs.
-If you’re running a larger event, like your own conference, or have multiple sessions to share, use a content hub like ON24’s Engagement Hub.
+If you’re running a larger event, like your own conference, or have multiple sessions to share, use a content hub like ON24’s content hub capability.
 With a content hub in place, you can sign virtual attendees up for multiple presentations throughout an event, provide in-person attendees with presentations they may have missed and — if you’re hosting — organize your breakout sessions and keynotes into tracks or topics.

 Live or simulive webinars.
 Finally, there are webinars, which can stand on their own, or be embedded in the previous two options.
 Webinars have the option to be streamed live, simulive or on-demand, but for conferences, focusing on live and simulive is best.